Conventional Loans in PA: Homebuyer Requirements

 Whether you're looking to purchase a new home or refinance an existing one, it's essential to be aware of the conventional loan limits in Pennsylvania.
 These limits are not limited to the traditional single-family home but include 1 - 4 unit owner-occupied properties and condos.

 The Federal Housing Finance Agency (FHFA) sets the lending limits each year, which sets the conforming loan limits for Fannie Mae and Freddie Mac, the two government-sponsored enterprises it regulates.
-See the maximum loan limits for your PA county.
-Change the Limit Type to Fannie/Freddie and choose your county.
+See the maximum loan limits for your PA county, change the Limit Type to Fannie/Freddie, and choose your county.

 Conventional Loan Programs

-Whether you are a first-time homebuyer or an experienced buyer, there
+Whether you are a first-time homebuyer or an experienced buyer,

-mortgages.
+and adjustable-rate mortgages.

 You can also find a variety of programs for people with good credit.

-Most conventional loans require a credit score of at least 620, although
+Most conventional loans require a credit score of at least 620,

-successful applicants is around 720.
+score for successful applicants is around 720.

-Fannie Mae Standard Program - If you are
+Fannie Mae Standard Program - If you

-or area restrictions.
+5%—no income or area restrictions.

-HomeReady - HomeReady Mortgage offers borrowers
+HomeReady - HomeReady Mortgage offers

+area median income.
 No first-time home buyer requirement.

-Conventional 97% - There are no income limits
+Conventional 97% - No income limits exist

 on the Conventional 97 loans.
-At least one borrower must be a first-time
+At least one borrower must be a

-HomeStyle Renovation - The maximum loan-to-value
+HomeStyle Renovation - The maximum

-(LTV), combined loan-to-value (CLTV), and home-cash-to-value (HCTLV)
+loan-to-value (LTV), combined loan-to-value (CLTV), and

-ratios for one-unit, primary dwelling, fixed-rate, purchase and restricted
+home-cash-to-value (HCTLV) ratios for one-unit, primary dwelling,

-cash-out refinancing loans have been raised to 97% (3% down payment).
+been raised to 97% (3% down payment).

 Another option is a non-conforming loan, also known as a jumbo loan.

-A non-conforming loan is used when you do not meet all of the guidelines
+A non-conforming loan is used when you do not meet all of the

-for conventional loans.
+guidelines for conventional loans.

-Construction Loan - Single-Closing and Two-Closing
+Construction Loan - Single-Closing and

-transactions are the two forms of Construction-to-Permanent (C-to-P)
+Two-Closing transactions are the two forms of

-financing that Fannie Mae offers to its customers in order to better
+Construction-to-Permanent (C-to-P) financing that Fannie Mae offers

 Freddie Mac